jmneto/thinkorswim/Chart-Scripts.md

 - **Description:** Plots key pivot lines including the previous day's high and low, current day's high and low, and Regular Trading Hours (RTH) open and close prices on intraday charts.
 - **Purpose:** Helps traders identify critical support and resistance levels throughout the trading day by visualizing important price points.
 This facilitates better decision-making for entry and exit points during intraday trading.
-- **Usage:** Ideal for intraday traders using the thinkorSwim platform who seek to monitor essential pivot levels in real-time.
+- **Usage:** Ideal for intraday traders using the thinkorswim platform who seek to monitor essential pivot levels in real-time.
 The script automatically updates pivot lines based on daily and RTH data, providing a clear visual reference for market conditions.

 ```
 # intraday PIVOTS